 What Is The Vehicle Search Exception?

 Once an individual motorist has been pulled over and the police officer has probable cause to perform a vehicle search a warrant will not be necessary in order to actually vehicle search.
-This is known as the Motor Vehicle Search Exception to the Fourth Amendment’s requirement of first obtaining a search warrant.
+This is known as the Motor Vehicle Search Exception to the Fourth Amendment?s requirement of first obtaining a search warrant.
 The reasoning for such a rule is because of the easy ability for a vehicle to be readily mobile.

 Michigan law explains that a police officer will have probable cause to perform vehicle search if he or she smells marijuana coming from the vehicle.
 However, it can and should be argued that if a police searches the passenger compartment of a vehicle, because he or she smelled burnt marijuana, yet did not discover any contraband during the search then he or she may be precluded from searching the trunk compartment of the vehicle.
 Michigan courts have yet to answer this specific question; on the other hand, the United States Supreme court does have precedent indicating that an officer may not continue the vehicle search when he or she has come up empty handed.
+Passengers in the Motor Vehicle are similar, but the analysis will be circumstantial and saved for another day.

 PLEASE DO NOT RELY upon any of the information contained in this article when trying or attempting to represent yourself in court.
 You should always consult with an attorney before relying upon any written advice, article, blog etc.